Taka and Toshi

-Taka and Toshi (タカアンドトシ, Taka ando Toshi) is a Japanese manzai (stand-up) comedy duo (kombi) from Sapporo consisting of Takahiro Suzuki (鈴木 崇大) a.k.a.
+Taka and Toshi (タカアンドトシ, Taka ando Toshi) is a Japanese manzai (stand-up) comedy duo (konbi) from Sapporo consisting of Takahiro Suzuki (鈴木 崇大) a.k.a.
 "Taka" as boke and Toshikazu Miura (三浦 敏和) a.k.a.
 "Toshi" as tsukkomi.
 They are under contract to the entertainment agency, Yoshimoto Kogyo.
 Formed in 1994, they are best known for their stand-up acts and as TV tarentos in variety shows.

 Sketch comedy

 As the boke, Taka is prone to silly comments, while Toshi is the more reasonable of the two, often criticizing Taka's remarks, shooting tsukkomi saying "such-and-such ka!" (i.e. "Ōbei ka!"), and hitting Taka on the head for his silly response.

 "Ōbei ka!" (pronounced "oh-bay-ka!") is their most known tsukkomi gag.
 It is a sarcastic way of saying, “Are you Western?"

 One example of their skits has the following lines:

 Toshi: Let's have a drink.
 I'll have a beer.

 Taka: Then I'll have a Diet Coke.

 Toshi: You're not an American!
 Have a beer!
 And what would you like to eat?

 Taka: I'll have a cherry pie.

 Toshi: You're not an American!